City Guide for: Sefrou, Morocco

 Activities

-• Explore the Fes el Bali (old city)
+• Explore Fes el Bali (the old medina)

 • Enjoy a traditional Moroccan meal